petarkabashki/pk-portflolio-manager/README.md

-# crypto-tax-calculator
+# portfolio manager
-A loose collection of helper scripts for trading tax calculations
+A loose collection of helper scripts for trading tax calculations and portfolio management